 Anarcho-Capitalist.
 Libertarian.
 Freedom fighter against mankind’s two biggest enemies, the State and the Central Banks.
-Jeff Berwick is the founder of The Dollar Vigilante, CEO of TDV Media & Services and host of the popular video podcast, Anarchast.
-Jeff is a prominent speaker at many of the world’s freedom, investment and gold conferences as well as regularly in the media including CNBC, CNN and Fox Business.
+Jeff Berwick is the founder of The Dollar Vigilante and host of the popular video podcast, Anarchast.
+Jeff is a prominent speaker at many of the world’s freedom, investment and cryptocurrency conferences including his own, Anarchapulco, as well as regularly in the media including CNBC, Bloomberg and Fox Business.
 Jeff also posts exclusive content daily to the new blockchain based social media network, Steemit.

 Jeff’s background in the financial markets dates back to his founding of Canada’s largest financial website, Stockhouse.com, in 1994.
 In the late ‘90s the company expanded worldwide into 8 different countries and had 250 employees and a market capitalization of $240 million USD at the peak of the “tech bubble”.
 To this day more than a million investors use Stockhouse.com for investment information every month.